tsanikgr/whist/README.md

 Planned future work: tests, iOS app, [app invites & deep links](https://developers.google.com/app-invites/android/), more battery efficient computer opponents, better graphics, in app purchases, and more.

+> **Note:** The only reason I have not yet written unit tests is because I was trying to get this out here the soonest possible.
+However, I definately plan to do so soon.

 ### About

 This project started from scratch in **September of 2015** and the biggest part was complete by **mid-October**.
 Some chunks of code have been iterated over-and-over again during the past years, whenever I found time to experiment with Android development.
 However, every single line of re-used code has been revisited and (likely) refactored.